Sentamil03/NM-DSCET-GROUP-04/README.md

 Introduction to Social Media Websites and Applications

-#Document Conventions
+# Document Conventions

- ➜Headers and Sub-headers
+ Headers and Sub-headers
- ➜Bulleted and Numbered Lists
+ Bulleted and Numbered Lists
- ➜Emphasis
+ Emphasis
- ➜Examples
+ Examples
- ➜Links
+ Links
- ➜Graphics and Visuals
+ Graphics and Visuals

 # Scope